CopiumDihydrogen/CopiumProject-V1/README.md

   this plugin is the only bypass for Bookmarklets being blocked i was able to find. so not being able to make Interstellar links at school, sucks.

   other than that, everything should move smoothly after i get Interstellar up and running.
+Edgentweaks is the JS ill be using to [mess] around with Engenuity, it can be found in the source code under Edgentweaks.txt and in Releases under V1.0.0